netidx/netidx-book/src/tools/container.md

 must be added before the container will do anything.
 Roots can be completely disjoint, however it is an error to add a root under an existing root.
-It is not an error to add a new root above existing roots, but for tidyness you should probably remove the child roots after adding the parent.
+It is not an error to add a new root above existing roots, but for tidiness you should probably remove the child roots after adding the parent.

 e.g.